 - □ Has the scanner been on for more than 1 hour?
-If not, the colors may vary during the scan. - Does the scanner need to run the scanner maintenance process?
+If not, the colors may vary during the scan.
+(This applies to HD scanners only.) - □ Does the scanner need to run the scanner maintenance process?
 If so, follow the scanner maintenance manual.
 If unsure, see section 3.1.2.2 of the Annex.
 Typically, the scanner maintenance process should be run every 100 scans or once a month, but it depends very much on the type of originals you are scanning.
 If you suspect that the scanner may have a problem (colors very different from the original, grays not neutral, broken lines), then run the scanner maintenance process. - □ Has the original dried?
 If the ink is still fresh, the original may be damaged and the glass plate of the scanner may be dirtied. - □ Is the height setting in the loading mechanism adapted to the thickness of the original?
 If the original is thicker than 2 mm, follow the guidelines for scanning thick media and always remember to handle the original with care.
+(This applies to HD scanners only.)